kanidm/kanidm/designs/device-authentication.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our example our laptop and phone both have platform authenticators, which are security devices bound to the platform (they are inseperable).
+In our example our laptop and phone both have platform authenticators, which are security devices bound to the platform (they are inseparable).
 Rather than using a platform authenticator we *may* allow a roaming authenticator to be used to bootstrap the phone's platform authenticator.
 An example of a roaming authenticator is a yubikey, which can be plugged into the laptop, and then disconnected and connected to the phone.
 This changes the steps of the process to be.